-- LDA registrants required to identify whether any client is a state or local government or government-controlled entity (e.g., agency, district) - The interest of any foreign entities listed on the LD-1 with respect to an issue lobbied during the quarter should be disclosed on line 19 of the LD-2 - Updates to registration information are made on the last page (e.g., terminations, address change, etc.) - Disclosure of Previous Legislative and Executive Branch Employment - Registrants required to disclose certain legislative and executive branch employment during the past 20 years (previous requirement: two-year look back) - Disclose only once per client (the first time a new lobbyist is reported) - September 2021 guidance, among other reminders, restates it is inappropriate to identify a filer's current privately held position
+- LDA registrants required to identify whether any client is a state or local government or government-controlled entity (e.g., agency, district) - The interest of any foreign entities listed on the LD-1 with respect to an issue lobbied during the quarter should be disclosed on line 19 of the LD-2 - Updates to registration information are made on the last page (e.g., terminations, address change, etc.) - Disclosure of Previous Legislative and Executive Branch Employment - Registrants required to disclose certain legislative and executive branch employment during the past 20 years (previous requirement: two-year look back). - Disclose only once per client (the first time a new lobbyist is reported).